| Stretch: |

 This is a fine wilderness run, although somewhat schizophrenic.

-whereas advanced boaters are so bored by the first half
+while advanced boaters might be bored by the first half.

 With a large drainage including snowy mountains over 7000 feet,

-this river has a long season, often thru the end of May, sometimes into June.
+this river often has a long season, sometimes into late May.

 the water is silty brown immediately after a storm,